Young people ended the idea that 'Nowt Happens' in East Durham

-East Durham Trust (EDT), supported by County Durham Community Foundation to deliver a project called No More Nowt Happens.
+East Durham Trust and East Durham Creates, were funded by County Durham Community Foundation to deliver a project called No More Nowt Happens.
 The project aimed to put an end young people suggesting that there was a lack of local events and that the only way to engage in arts activity was to travel outside of the area.
-Known as No More Nowt Happens, the project will involve young people planning and staging events with professional artists and performers in local venues such as community centres over the past year.
+No More Nowt Happens, involved groups of young people organising and staging events with professional artists and performers in local venues such as community centres over the past year.
 CEO of East Durham Trust Malcolm Fallow says: “This project has been a revelation in that Young People have really helped to put their respective communities on the cultural map.”

-Margaret Vaughan of the County Durham Community Foundation, who have provided funding for the project , said: “We are delighted to support a project that will hopefully ensure that young people can make a positive contribution to their own community and no doubt have a great time in the process.”
+Margaret Vaughan of the County Durham Community Foundation, who have provided funding for the project said: “We are delighted to have supported such an impactful project that has shown that young people can make a positive contribution to their own community and have a great time in the process.”

 East Durham Trust Community House Yoden Road Peterlee SR8 5DP T: 0191 5693511